-Your request for a consult for proton treatment was approved?
-You may be rejoicing, thinking that your proton treatment is covered.
+Your request for a consult for proton treatment may be approved, but that doesn't mean that your proton treatment is covered.
 This may in fact not be the case.
 In many instances, insurers approve a consult for proton treatment when in fact they deny proton for prostate cancer.